Startups made easy. Sorted.

 Startup boards have to agree on all company decisions.
 To reach an agreement, the board can either get together and decide on something by majority vote or pass a written resolution without a meeting if they agree on something unanimously.
 It’s a requirement that all board decisions are documented.

-You can delegate some board responsibilities to an individual executive director or a committee.
+You can delegate some board responsibilities to a specific director or a committee.
 For example, finance-related functions would typically be delegated to chief financial officers.
 When one of the directors is authorised to exercise a power e.g. enter into supply agreements, the board doesn’t have to hold a meeting or pass a written resolution any time the company needs a supply agreement.
 The directors who have authority can go ahead and exercise their specific powers.

 Who should be on a startup board?